nirgn975/awesome-drupal/readme.md

 - [Entity API](https://www.drupal.org/project/entity) - Extends the entity API of Drupal core in order to provide a unified way to deal with entities and their properties.
 - [Entity cache](https://www.drupal.org/project/entitycache) - Puts core entities into Drupal's cache API.
 - [Date](https://www.drupal.org/project/date) - Contains both a flexible date/time field type Date field and a Date API that other modules can use.
-- [Devel](https://www.drupal.org/project/devel) - A suite of modules containing fun for module developers and themers.
+- [Devel](https://www.drupal.org/project/devel) - Suite of modules containing fun for module developers and themers.
 - [Migrate](https://www.drupal.org/project/migrate) - Provides a flexible framework for migrating content into Drupal from other sources.
 - [Entity validator](https://www.drupal.org/project/entity_validator) - Allows you to define a plugin and set methods to validate the object you'r dealing with.
 - [WYSIWYG](https://www.drupal.org/project/wysiwyg) - Allows the use of client-side editors to edit content.